glessard/swift-channels/README.md

 The main part of this is a channel (`Chan<T>`) class that models sending and receiving (strongly typed) messages on a bounded queue.
+Channel creation returns a tuple of objects that model the endpoints of the channel (as in Rust).

-Message sending is achieved with an infix `<-` operator (as in Go); this operation will block whenever the channel is full.
-Message receiving is achieved with an unary prefix `<-` operator; this operation will block whenever the channel is empty.
-A sender can signal task completion by closing a channel.
-Further sends have no effect, while receive continue normally until the channel is drained.
+Sending on the channel is achieved with an infix `<-` operator on the Sender object; this operation will block whenever the channel is full.
+Receiving from the channel is achieved with an unary prefix `<-` operator on the Receiver object; this operation will block whenever the channel is empty.

+A channel can be closed by invoking the `close()` method on either the Sender or the Receiver, though closing via the Sender should be more useful.
+Further sends on a closed channel have no effect, while receive operations continue normally until the channel is drained.
 Receiving from a closed, empty channel returns nil.

 Channels can be used in buffered and unbuffered form.
 In an unbuffered